 Life is hard.
-When you put absolutely everything into it, and it doesn’t work out, losing everything including yourself.
+When you put absolutely everything into it, and it just doesn’t work out, the way you wanted it to, possibly losing everything, including yourself.

 It can be hard, humiliating and embarrassing, explaining to others, who don’t understand, it can hit your ego asking for help.

-It’s hard how others respond to you, even the way they look at you, it’s hard.
+It’s hard how others respond to you, even the way they look at you, and it’s hard.

-One thing I learnt on a journey with an amazing life coach, Ben Edwards, is sometimes children just need a little positivity to see them through to better days, a little less time spent around negative, manipulative people, Out of all the things Ben Edwards taught me was, when my child told me he wanted to Die, when my son said he wanted to jump off the school roof, to die, which crushed me more than anything ever has.
-Was to go chat to my son and rephrase some things, turns out in my amazing five year olds mind, who was struggling with so many difficult situations, that was out of his control in such a young child, that wanting to jump off the school roof in his mind meant, he wanted to try some parkouring, when he said he wanted to die, he wanted some time and space to be alone with his thoughts and figure things out.
+One thing I learnt on a journey of rediscovery, with some incredible online friends, is we all go through the hard times, people’s Facebook walls might be plastered with life is perfect pictures and status updates, but we never truly know what’s going on behind closed doors, sometimes adults and children just need a little extra support, a little help and some positivity to see them through to better days, a little less time spent around negative, manipulative people, Out of all the things I learned was when my child told me he wanted to Die when my son said he wanted to jump off the school roof, to die, which crushed me more than anything ever has.
+Was to go chat to my son and rephrase some things, turns out in my incredible five-year-olds mind, who was struggling with so many stressful situations, that was out of his control in such a young child, that wanting to jump off the school roof in his mind meant, he wanted to try some parkouring, when he said he wanted to die, he wanted some time and space to be alone with his thoughts and figure things out.

-With limited contact, then to no contact with the narcissistic parent, lots of praise love and positivity, child phycologist, and a lady who work with him in school, so he can also vent about me to people in his confused young world, the little man, no longer gets tummy pain, no longer sleeps in till past 11 if allowed, rushing to actually put his shoes on and go out on adventures, will dress himself, his eyes now light up a room when he smiles, he’s been signed off from the Doctors, the child psychologist and the team that was working with him in school.
+With limited contact, then to no contact with the narcissistic parent, lots of praise love and positivity, child phycologist, and a lady who worked with him in school, so he can also vent about me to people in his confused young world, the little man, no longer gets tummy pain, no longer sleeps in till past 11 if allowed, no longer fears leaving the house, is rushing to actually put his shoes on and go out on adventures, will dress himself, his eyes now light up a room when he smiles, he’s been signed off from the Doctors, the child psychologist and the team that was working with him in school.

 He’s now happy.

-Sometimes in life, no matter how hard it is to understand, you needed a lesson, then when you get through it, you see it was all just to prepare you, for bigger and better things, as you go through the day to day, struggles and the great challenges of life that head your way.
+Sometimes in life, no matter how hard it is to understand, we needed a lesson, and these lessons are hard, they can be extremely painful and devastating, we have a choice to let them go through us and take us down, or learn from them, grow through them, then when you get through it, you see it was all just to prepare you, for bigger and better things, as you go through the day to day, struggles and the great challenges of life that head your way.

 That lesson at that moment in time was extremely painful and hard, never knowing what would come next, what was the best thing to do all around.
 What was the best choice?
 What was the right choice?
 What can I change to make it ok for the boys to see dad?
 I tried until I could try no more.

 Going through the situation from the ex telling me. ”its all your fault.
-You’re crazy, he shouldn’t be around you, ill evaluate him.” then threats of. ”ill make you disappear if you carry on.” all because it got our son a psychologist to help him, non molestation orders, silent treatments no answering messages on what time he was getting kids, claiming to work on arranged days, so couldn’t see them, then being on end of the road yet still not seeing them, dropping late, the hair cuts. ( which I know bothers a few, to me its hair it grows, what bothers me is dads intentions when so asks. ” do you really like it daddy said you hate it.” telling them he would pick them up not showing and blaming me go the boys, playing negative songs on repeat and telling the boys to ”daddy wants you to listen.” and so many more mind game.
-Is enough to send adults crazy let alone children.
+You’re crazy, he shouldn’t be around you, ill evaluate him.” then threats of. ”ill make you disappear if you carry on.” all because I got our son a psychologist to help him, non-molestation orders, silent treatments not answering messages on what time he was getting kids, claiming to work on arranged days, so couldn’t see them, then being on end of the road yet still not seeing them, dropping late, the hair cuts. ( which I know bothers a few, to me its hair it grows, when bothers me is dads intentions when our son asks. ” do you really like it daddy said you would hate it.” telling them he would pick them up not showing and blaming me to the boys, playing negative songs on repeat and telling the boys ”daddy wants you to listen.” and so many more mind game.
+Is enough to send adults crazy, let alone children.

 We all want it easy, what’s easy?
 Easy come easy go.